 - Visa Signature Benefits – This is the highest tier of a Visa card you can get.
 It means you get a number of premium benefits free of charge on eligible purchases such as Warranty Manager Service (complimentary extended warranty coverage on qualifying purchases), Purchase Security, etc. You also get 24/7 access to the Visa Signature concierge line, which can be quite helpful when planning your next trip or seeking entertainment suggestions when you arrive.

 The sign-up bonus offer for the Chase British Airways card’s 100k miles may return someday, perhaps next year at the earliest.
 If it does, you can expect to have quite a large initial spending requirement in order to qualify.

 If you already have the British Airways card or you want even more bonus points, consider the Chase Sapphire Preferred Card.
 Why?
 Because Sapphire Preferred lets you transfer points to frequent flier miles at a 1:1 basis on partner airlines such as British Airways, United, Virgin Atlantic and Southwest.
 It makes for an excellent strategic partner in terms of amassing points that can be pooled in the program of your choosing.
-Click here to learn about the 40K point Chase Sapphire Preferred Card signup bonus (awarded after you spend $3,000 on your Sapphire Preferred within the first 3 months from account opening).
+Click here to learn about the 40K point Chase Sapphire Preferred Card signup bonus.
 If you get the Chase Sapphire Preferred along with the British Airways Signature Visa offer, you can score 90,000 points toward free travel!

 This review was written or last updated July 30, 2014.